maniaplanet/documentation/importer/importer_item.md

 </Pivots>
 ```
 Note : In the editor, since the Beta2 release, the pivot is chosen automatically according to the surface under the mouse pointer (if you are pointing at ground for instance, it will choose the lowest pivot).
-Sometimes, several pivots are chosen: you can switch from one to another using the *numpad '.'* key.
+Sometimes, several pivots are chosen: you can switch from one to another using the numpad '.' key or 'Q' key ('A' for azerty keyboards).

 - `<GridSnap>` : the object can be placed every x meters
 	- ex. good parameters for the environment Canyon: